MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-generate-content.md

 Copilot for Sales utilizes large language models (LLM), natural language processing (NLP), and machine learning algorithms to analyze salesperson input, customer data, and historical email interactions.
 It leverages this information to generate tailored email drafts by suggesting content, subject lines, and personalized messaging, enhancing the salesperson's ability to engage with customers effectively.

+Copilot for Sales supports the following capabilities:

+- **CRM-aware email generation**: When the seller's prompt or the email body indicates intent to reference CRM data, the generated draft includes relevant CRM record information—limited to accounts and opportunities—if that record is saved to the email.
+Only one CRM record is referenced per draft, based on what is associated with the email.
+- **Meeting intent detection and time suggestions**: The system identifies if a meeting is being proposed and suggests appropriate times based on the seller's availability and working hours based on their calendar.
+- **Tone and language refinement**: The system detects tone and language preferences from the prompt and adjusts the draft accordingly.
-When a user requests an email draft in a specific language using a custom prompt, AI generates the email in that language.
-If no specific language is requested, the email is generated based on the client's UI language set in Outlook.
+- **Multilingual generation**: When a specific language is indicated in the seller's custom prompt, the email is generated in that language.
+If no language is specified, the system infers the language from the prompt.
+For out-of-the-box (OOB) prompts, the email is generated in the client's UI language set in Outlook.
+- **Sales meeting summary email generation**: When a seller selects a specific sales meeting to summarize under **More options** in the email drafting capabilities available in the **Key email info** card in the Outlook side pane, the system generates a draft including a summary of the interaction and relevant action items or next steps.

 ## What is the feature's intended use?